+CCTV System

-CCTV System Make Model Networked High Definition Analogue Hybrid Number of Cameras Internal External Is the system password protected Do all managers have access to the recordin gs Do all managers know how to burn footage to disc for the e Police Number of days recording The following cameras are recommended to help tackle A ASB, please tic k which y ou have Entrance camera with full face image Colle ection Poi int covered Counter tills focused on customers not tills Exte ernal low light cameras Do you have a Public Awareness Monitor?
-Do you have a Public Awareness Monitor?
-What size is the screen?
-(Recommended 27") Are there any CCTV requirements stated in y your Premises License?
-If so record t hem below
+Make Model Networked High Definition Analogue Hybrid Number of Cameras Internal External Is the system password protected Do all managers have access to the recordings Do all managers know how to burn footage to disc for th e Police Number of days recording The following cameras are recommended to help tackle A ASB, please tic k which you have Entrance camera with full face image Colle ection Point covered Counter tills focused on customers not tills Exte ernal low light cameras Do you have a Public Awareness Monitor? at size is the screen? commended 27")

+Are there any CCTV requirements stated in your Premises License?
+If so record them below